Term life insurance

 - Let your original policy lapse

-The cost of life insurance depends on a number of factors including the amount of cover you need and how long you want cover for.
+The cost of term life insurance depends on a number of factors including the amount of cover you need and how long you want cover for.
 Risk factors increase the cost, including your age, whether you smoke and your health and lifestyle.
 Read more about the factors that affect the cost of life insurance.

 - Consider getting financial advice